mmkal/pgkit/packages/typegen/readme.md

                         live dangerously.

   --glob PATTERN        Glob pattern of source files to search for SQL
                         queries in.
-By default searches for all ts, js, sql, cjs and mjs files under 'rootDir'
+By default searches for all ts and sql files under 'rootDir'

   --migrate {<=0.8.0}   Before generating types, attempt to migrate a
                         codebase which has used a prior version of this tool